Registrations and Welcome Coffee

 Groups discussions on mobility-related topics introduced and moderated by Sara Primiterra and Riccardo Mascia

-Presentation of examples of best practices: Meister Task by Anika Stiawa and good use of AI by Linn Eriksen followed by discussion, including other examples presented by participants on the spot
+Presentation of examples of best practices: Meister Task by Anika Stiawa and one example of using AI in everyday work by Linn Eriksen followed by followed by discussion, including other examples presented by participants on the spot

 NB: this session is NOT repeated on Saturday